 Determinants of Compliance with Rabies Post-Exposure Prophylaxis Among Animal Bite Victims in Bangladesh

-Evaluating Determinants of Rabies Post-Exposure Prophylaxi Compliance to Inform Policy Toward Elimination by 2030 in Bangladesh
+Evaluating Determinants of Rabies Post-Exposure Prophylaxis Compliance to Inform Policy Toward Elimination by 2030 in Bangladesh

 Introduction

 Rabies is a preventable yet deadly zoonotic disease and remains a significant public health concern in Bangladesh, which aims to eliminate dog-mediated human rabies by 2030.
 Post-exposure prophylaxis (PEP) is provided free-of-charge nationwide, but adherence to the full PEP regimen among animal bite victims is suboptimal.
 This study aimed to assess the rate of PEP compliance and identify key factors associated with adherence among animal bite victims.